 - Family impact of the H-1B process

-- The changeling with proving a nurse needs a degree (and therefor an H-1B)
+- The challenges with proving a nurse needs a degree (and therefore an H-1B)

 - Why Staffing Agencies can not apply for H-1B worker Visas

-- The changeling with proving a remote worker is not a form of ‘Staffed Agent’
+- The challenges with proving a remote worker is not a form of ‘Staffed Agent’

 Layli also shares with us:

 - Her 13 year Journey in Immigration law and her experiences at a large firm differ from opening her own law.